suurjaak/grepros/README.md

     cd grepros
     catkin build --this

-This will add the `rosgrep` command to your local catkin workspace path.
+This will add the `grepros` command to your local catkin workspace path.